Vizzuality/cartodb-leaflet/README.md

 # Usage notes

 If you choose a CartoDB private table you'll need to [authenticate](http://developers.cartodb.com/api/authentication.html) beforehand.
-If you want to show specific columns in the info window (via the `infowindow` parameter), the columns must be in a query using `WHERE` clauses.
-Keep in mind the `cartodb_id` and `the_geom_webmercator` columns are required.
+If you want to get a feature clicked data (via the `featureQuery` parameter), the columns must be in a query using `WHERE` clauses.
+Keep in mind the `cartodb_id` column is required.

-If you don't want to write the name of the table several times, you can use {{table_name}} in the `query`, `tile_style` and `infowindow` parameters. {{feature}} is required in the `infowindow` paramenter when you want to show specific information on it.
+If you don't want to write the name of the table several times, you can use {{table_name}} in the `query`, `tile_style` and `featureQuery` parameters. {{feature}} is required in the `featureQuery` paramenter when you want to get specific information of it.

 We strongly recommend the use of the files available in this repository.
 These are tested, and if you decide use updated ones, the library could not work.